Philadelphia Election riot: Election day

 On October 1, 1742, the "Bloody Election," as scholars refer to it, led to an outbreak of violence between the Quakers and Proprietary Party.
-The voting was to take place in the "Market Place" for the City of Philadelphia and Philadelphia County elections at 9:00 am, and city officials had asked that no weapons be carried due to a fear of violence.
+The voting was to take place in the "Market Place" in the city of Philadelphia and Philadelphia County elections at 9:00 am, and city officials had asked that no weapons be carried due to a fear of violence.
 At the polls, the two sides debated once more over who should be the inspectors of the election.
 While the debate was occurring, about fifty to eighty sailors carrying blunt objects, mostly clubs, gathered among the crowd.
 Just as Isaac Norris II was chosen as an inspector, the mob of sailors violently assaulted the crowd.

 Even though the sailors were destroying property and injuring many, when Allen was asked to call the sailors off, he claimed they had as much right to be there as the Dutch and Germans.
 Eventually, German and Dutch citizens picked up makeshift weapons of their own to beat back the assailant sailors, who retreated to their ships.